-Federal courts have established that contracts are governed by the 'pacta sunt servanda' principle, according to which the contracts legally celebrated must be faithfully fulfilled.
-The breach of contractual obligations creates civil liability, which consists of the obligation of the non-performing party to compensate its counterparty for the damage and lost profits caused by having breached the contractual obligation.
-Additionally, civil legislation establishes specific rules for cases in which contractual obligations are breached, based on the distinction between those obligations to 'do', 'not to do' or 'give' something.
+Federal courts have established that contracts are governed by the principle of pacta sunt servanda, according to which the contracts legally celebrated must be faithfully fulfilled.5 The breach of contractual obligations creates civil liability, which comprises the obligation of the non-performing party to compensate its counterparty for the damage and lost profits caused by having breached the contractual obligation.6 Additionally, civil legislation establishes specific rules for cases in which contractual obligations are breached, based on the distinction between obligations to do, not to do or give something.

-In the case of obligations 'to do' something, civil law establishes that if the person responsible to perform fails to do so, his or her counterparty has the right to request the specific performance of the obligation, having the possibility of requesting that, at the expense of the non-performing party, another person executes such obligation when such substitution is possible.
-In addition, if such obligation is not performed in the agreed terms, the performing party can request the party at breach to 'undo' it.
-Finally, such obligations are enforceable at the expiration of the agreed term.
-In the absence of an specific term, performance must be made when required by the performing party.
+In the case of obligations to do something, civil law establishes that if the person responsible to perform fails to do so, his or her counterparty has the right to request the specific performance, having the possibility of requesting that, at the expense of the non-performing party, another person executes the obligation when such substitution is possible.
+If the obligation is not performed under the agreed terms, the performing party can request the party at breach to 'undo' it.
+The obligations are enforceable at the expiration of the agreed term.
+In the absence of a specific term, performance must be made when required by the performing party.

-Regarding obligations 'not to do' something, applicable legislation establishes that, if the person obliged to abstain from carrying out certain conduct fails to comply with such obligation, that mere contravention generates an obligation to compensate the damage and lost profits caused to its counterparty.
+Regarding obligations not to do something, the applicable legislation establishes that if the person obliged to abstain from carrying out certain conduct fails to comply with the obligation, that mere contravention will generate an obligation to compensate the damage and lost profits caused to the counterparty.

-In the case of obligations 'to give' something, applicable legislation provides that, if the person who is obliged to 'give' or 'deliver' certain goods breaches such obligation, its counterparty has the right to claim the return of such goods or its value, in addition to the compensation for the caused damage and lost profits.
-These obligations are enforceable once the agreed term is met.
-If a deadline is not agreed, the performing party may only file a claim after a 30-day period from a payment request (either judicially or extrajudicially, through a notary public or before two witnesses).
+In the case of obligations to give something, applicable legislation provides that if the person who is obliged to give or deliver certain goods breaches the obligation, the counterparty has the right to claim the return of those goods or their value, in addition to the compensation for the damage caused and lost profits.
+The obligations are enforceable once the agreed term is met.
+If a deadline is not agreed, the performing party may only file a claim after 30 days of a payment request (either judicially or extrajudicially through a notary public or before two witnesses).

-Although Mexican legislation does not establish specific means of evidence to demonstrate compliance or breach of an obligation, judicial precedents from federal courts have established that the affected party must only demonstrate the existence of a valid contract, meaning that said contract complies with all the applicable legal requirements.
-However, the party at breach must prove compliance with his or her obligation, or the existence of a justified cause for his or her non-compliance, exempting him or her from liability.
+Although Mexican legislation does not establish specific means of evidence to demonstrate compliance or breach of obligations, judicial precedents have established that the affected party must only demonstrate the existence of a valid contract, meaning that the contract complies with all the applicable legal requirements; however, the party at breach must prove compliance with his or her obligations or the existence of a justified cause for his or her non-compliance that exempts him or her from liability.7

 ii Damages and lost profits

-Civil legislation defines 'damage' as the loss or impairment suffered in one's patrimony because of the obligation's lack of fulfilment and 'lost profits' as the deprivation of any legal future earnings that would have been obtained if the obligation was fulfilled.
+Civil legislation defines 'damage' as the loss or impairment suffered in one's patrimony because of the obligation's lack of fulfilment, and 'lost profits' as the deprivation of any legal future earnings that would have been obtained had the obligation been fulfilled.

 iii Constitutive elements of contractual liability

-Mexican doctrine considers that, in order to demonstrate the constitutive elements of contractual responsibility, it is necessary to prove the following:
+Mexican doctrine considers that, to demonstrate the constitutive elements of contractual responsibility, it is necessary to prove:

 - the existence of a contractual obligation;

-- that the caused damage is the direct and immediate consequence of such breach.
+- that the caused damage is the direct and immediate consequence of the breach.8

-These elements may be proved through any of the evidence means provided by law – private or public documents, confessions, testimonies, expert evidence, legal presumptions or presumptions of fact, etc.
+These elements may be proved through any of the evidential means provided by law – private or public documents, confessions, testimonies, expert evidence, legal presumptions or presumptions of fact, etc.

-Also, Mexican law grants the affected party the possibility to claim damages and lost profits, either in a 'determined' way – specifying the claimed amount as compensation, since filing the claim – or in an 'indeterminate' way – meaning that the compensation quantification will be subject to a special ancillary proceeding during the enforcement of judgment stage.
+Mexican law grants the affected party the possibility to claim damages and lost profits either in a determined way (i.e., claiming a specific amount as compensation) or in an indeterminate way (i.e., where the quantum of compensation will be subject to special ancillary proceedings during the enforcement of judgment stage).

 iv Exemptions for contractual breach